Juvederm Injections NYC

 Tear trough: treating under eye fillers with Juvederm

 Many patients are troubled by dark circles and facial hollows.
 This combination makes one look tired and older than their age.
-Fortunately, under eye hollows and dark circles are able to be corrected with dermal fillers injected directly into the under eye (tear trough) area.
-Patients who have a large degree of excess skin or herniated fat may not be good candidates for this treatment.
-The best patients for dermal fillers in the tear trough area have under eye hollows without an excessive amount of skin laxity.
-Juvederm Volbella is designed to treat this delicate under eye area, as well as Restylane dermal filler.
+Fortunately, under-eye hollows and dark circles can be corrected with dermal fillers injected directly into the under-eye (tear trough) area.
+Patients with a large degree of excess skin or herniated fat may not be good candidates for this treatment.
+The best patients for dermal fillers in the tear trough area have under-eye hollows without an excessive amount of skin laxity.
+Juvederm Volbella is designed to treat this delicate under-eye area, as well as Restylane dermal filler.

 Treating nasolabial folds with Juvederm

-Nasolabial folds, or smile lines are one of the first areas in the face to experience volume loss.
-Juvederm Ultra Plus is made especially for these deep lines, creases, and the lines which extend down the mouth to the oral commissures, the marionette lines.
-Juvederm Vollure was developed as a response for the need for a long term dermal filler in the smile lines.
-Juvederm Vollure lasts approximately 18 months when treating these “parentheses lines” and is an extremely natural looking injection.
+Nasolabial folds, or smile lines, are one of the first areas in the face to experience volume loss.
+Juvederm Ultra Plus is made especially for these deep lines, creases, and the lines that extend down the mouth to the oral commissures, the marionette lines.
+Juvederm Vollure was developed due to the need for a long-term dermal filler in the smile lines.
+Juvederm Vollure lasts approximately 18 months when treating these “parentheses lines” and is a highly natural-looking injection.

 After one syringe of Juvederm

-Juvederm Ultra Plus can be combined with Juvederm Voluma and other dermal fillers to create a liquid face lift.
-Many patients have pan-facial rejuvenation, to restore volume to multiple areas of the face during the same visit.
-For example, the temples, chin, jowls, cheeks and nasolabial folds may all have lost volume.
-By using a combination approach, and layering more than one dermal filler, the different areas of volume loss can be restored to provide complete facial rejuvenation.
-Though the art of a liquid facelift, many of Dr. Green’s NYC patients can avoid having invasive plastic surgery.
+Juvederm Ultra Plus can be combined with Juvederm Voluma and other dermal fillers to create a liquid facelift.
+Many patients have pan-facial rejuvenation to restore volume to multiple areas of the face during the same visit.
+For example, the temples, chin, jowls, cheeks, and nasolabial folds may all have lost volume.
+By using a combination approach and layering more than one dermal filler, the different areas of volume loss can be restored to provide complete facial rejuvenation.
+Through the art of a liquid facelift, many of Dr. Green’s NYC patients can avoid having invasive plastic surgery.

 What is the process of Juvederm injections?